OpenNebula/marketplace-docs/source/service/vnf.rst

 We are done with configuring VNF and we'll run a few client VMs, for which the VNF will provide services (DNS, DHCP, routing with NAT).

-You can export any image with your favorite operating system from `OpenNebula Marketplace <http://docs.opennebula.io/stable/advanced_components/marketplace/market_one.html>`_ for the following tests, but the examples below are running on the `Alpine Linux image <http://marketplace.opennebula.org/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`__.
+You can export any image with your favorite operating system from `Marketplaces <https://docs.opennebula.io/stable/management_and_operations/storage_management/marketplaces.html>`_ for the following tests, but the examples below are running on the `Alpine Linux image <http://marketplace.opennebula.io/appliance/193631c3-7082-4528-bfdb-31b2ecb3d9f5>`__.
 Instantiate 2 VMs with no special configuration, only attach one NIC to each client VM from different network

 1. VM - NIC from ``vnet_a``
 2. VM - NIC from ``vnet_b``